crashoverride777/swifty-ads/README.md

 # SwiftyAds

-A collection of helper classes to integrate Ads from AdMob and AppLovin (tvOS).
-With these helpers you can easily show Banner Ads, Interstitial Ads and RewardVideoAds anywhere in your project.
+A Swift helper to integrate Ads from AdMob so you can easily show Banner Ads, Interstitial Ads and RewardVideoAds anywhere in your project.

 This helper follows all the best practices in regards to ads, like creating shared banners and correctly preloading interstitial and rewarded videos so they are always ready to show.

-NOTE: I recently spoke to app lovin support and it seems that they do not support tvOS anymore.
-I only included the app lovon code for tvOS because adMob does not support it.
-I will remove the code in the next uodate.

 # Cocoa Pods